v2nic/swagger_to_uml/README.md

 # Swagger to UML

-A small pure Python script that converts API specifications ([OpenAPI](https://www.openapis.org)/[Swagger](https://swagger.io)) into [PlantUML](http://plantuml.com) diagrams.
+A small pure Python script that converts API specifications ([OpenAPI](https://www.openapis.org)/[Swagger](https://swagger.io)) into UML diagrams.
+Supports both [PlantUML](http://plantuml.com) and [Mermaid](https://mermaid.js.org/) output formats.
 The goal is not to replace existing documentation generators, but to complement them with a visual representation of the routes, models, and their relationships.

 ## Example

 ![excerpt of the petstore example](petstore_example/swagger.png)

-To create a diagram from the [petstore example](http://petstore.swagger.io), call the script with:
+To create a PlantUML diagram from the [petstore example](http://petstore.swagger.io), call the script with:

 ```
 python bin/swagger_to_uml petstore_example/swagger.json > petstore_example/swagger.puml